ThomasCulotta/PureBot/Commands_PureSushi.md

 ```
 **Remarks**

+Mod Only.
 A Yes/No poll is started when NUM_OPTIONS is not provided.
 NUM_OPTIONS may be 2-10 and will start a poll with A, B, C, etc.

-### poll end
 ### vote LETTER
 ```
 vote y
 ```
+### poll end
+**Remarks**

+Mod Only.

 ---
 ## QuoteCommands